harveylauw/IS415-Geospatial-Project/content/pages/Business-Proposal.md

 ## Motivation & Objectives

 Our project goal is to study the dengue clusters across Singapore from February 2020 to July 2020, which is inclusive of the circuit breaker period.
+Our application will allow users to interact within the application to analyse the different geospatial aspects of how dengue spread in Singapore during the time period of February 2020 to July 2020.
 We hope to produce insightful results of dengue clusters and analyse how weather changes have contributed to the trend in dengue cases as well as its temporal changes over the past few months by implementing appropriate geospatial analysis methods.
 We hope that the results will be able to assist the relevant authorities in preparing the nation for the more dengue-prone season in the near future.

 ## Literature review